-- Bridges Spanning Rivers- Kendrick Ave. (pedestrian bride with water main) has gone out to bid, Privilege Street/ Mill River project is being bid out, and regular sandblasting maintenance is needed on other bridges. - Wastewater- Recent significant (\$40 million) upgrades have been completed to the Woonsocket Regional Wastewater Facility. - Water Supply Systems- Woonsocket Water Treatment Plant is in the process of an upgrade - Flood Control Project- owned by the U.S. Army Corps of Engineers highlight these capabilities and show how they support the City's hazard mitigation efforts.
+- Bridges Spanning Rivers- Kendrick Avenue (pedestrian bridge with water main) has gone out to bid, Privilege Street/ Mill River project is being bid out, and regular sandblasting maintenance is needed on other bridges. - Wastewater- Recent significant (\$40 million) upgrades have been completed to the Woonsocket Regional Wastewater Facility. - Water Supply Systems- Woonsocket Water Treatment Plant is in the process of an upgrade. - Flood Control Project- owned by the U.S. Army Corps of Engineers.

 During this early phase, the City's consultant reviewed the existing Comprehensive Plan, local ordinances, StormReady plan, and gathered information on current infrastructure projects going on within the City.
 Current city capabilities were discussed at the meeting on August 29, 2017.
 Many different departments, committees, and programs already engage in activities that help the city become more resilient to a variety of hazards.
-It is important to
+It is important to highlight these capabilities and show how they support the City's hazard mitigation efforts.